about Yachtsnet online yacht brokerage

 Contessa 33

 Introduced in 1983/84 as a much more modern replacement for the long-lived and much-loved Contessa 32, which had been in production since 1971, Contessa 33s immediately started winning races.
-Peter Bruce's Contessa 33 'Owl II' was probably the most successful race boat ever, from 1992 to 1999, whilst also cruising widely.
-Contessa 33s are still winning races now, and have their own start at Cowes Week.
+Peter Bruce's Contessa 33 'Owl II' was probably the most successful UK race boat ever, from 1992 to 1999, whilst also cruising widely.

 Although regarded as a 'racing boat', the Contessa 33 is actually also a well fitted out and very competent cruiser, with nothing particularly demanding about the rig or handling.
 Only about 20 or so were built, as the quality construction made them expensive compared to other cruiser-racers of similar size, such as the Sigma 33.